 The Auxiliary panic alarm sounds from interior sirens only.
-It is often used to signal a medical emergency.
-On monitored systems, the central station responds by calling the service or agency, (an ambulance service, for instance) you have designated.
+It is typically set up by your security dealer, based on your specific needs.
+On monitored systems, the central station responds by calling the service or agency you specified through your dealer, such as an ambulance service.